Christine Elise

-Christine Elise McCarthy, professionally known as Christine Elise, is an American film and television actress.
-She is best known for her roles as Emily Valentine in Beverly Hills, 90210 and BH90210, and Kyle in the Child's Play franchise, first appearing in Child's Play 2 (1990) and reprising the role in Cult of Chucky (2017) and the Syfy series Chucky (2021–2024).
+Christine Elise McCarthy (born February 12, 1965), professionally known as Christine Elise, is an American film and television actress.
+She is best known for her roles as Emily Valentine in Beverly Hills, 90210 and BH90210, and Kyle in the Child's Play franchise, first appearing in Child's Play 2 (1990) and reprising the role in Cult of Chucky (2017) and the Syfy/USA Network series Chucky (2021–2024).

 Career

 Film career

 Early in her career, Elise had a recurring role in the final season of China Beach which she often cites as her best professional experience.
 She played the role of Kyle in the 1990 film Child's Play 2.
 In 1993, she played Jenn Platt in the horror film Body Snatchers.
 She had a recurring role as Emily Valentine on Beverly Hills, 90210 and also appeared on the second season of ER for 17 episodes as Harper Tracy.

 Following her stint on ER, Elise appeared on the short-lived Fox show L.A.
 Firefighters.
 She appeared in the TV movie Vanishing Point with Viggo Mortensen, who had requested that she play the role.
 They had met on another project, Boiling Point, though her role was largely written out.
 She had a recurring role as the daughter of Police Chief Bill Gillespie on In the Heat of the Night and also appeared in the Charmed episode Desperate Housewitches.
 She was featured in the punk rock documentaries American Hardcore and All Ages: The Boston Hardcore Film.

 McCarthy made her directorial debut with an award-winning short film she also wrote, produced, and starred in: Bathing and the Single Girl.
 Since December 2010, Bathing and the Single Girl has been screened at more than 100 festivals and has won 20 awards.
 Dystel & Goderich Literary Management represents her full-length novel of the same name, Bathing and the Single Girl, released in January 2014.

 McCarthy has also been a programmer of Michigan's Waterfront Film Festival since it was founded in 1999.
 She has also been involved in multiple capacities (juror, panelist, programmer, and moderator) with Sidewalk FF, Indie Memphis FF, Oxford FF, RxSM FF, Victoria Texas Independent FF, Kansas City Jubilee FF, Lady Filmmakers FF, and Portland Oregon Women's FF.